AbaiKumar/HTML-CSS-JavaScript-for-WebDevelopers/module3-solution/README.md

-## Title : Responsive Web Design Using Grid-View
+## Title : Making Responsive Website using Navigation Bar
 # To See The Output   **[CLICK HERE](https://abaikumar.github.io/HTML-CSS-JavaScript-for-WebDevelopers/module3-solution/)**